-Confidentiality is officially defined as "preserving authorized restrictions on information access and disclosure, including means for protecting personal privacy and proprietary information"[1].
-Data confidentiality makes sure that only the right people have access to the right data.
+Confidentiality is defined as "preserving authorized restrictions on information access and disclosure, including means for protecting personal privacy and proprietary information"[1].
+Data confidentiality makes sure that only authorized users can access data and use it in an authorized manner.
 Ensuring data confidentiality should be a priority for any organization regardless of industry.
 A loss of data confidentiality can be of great impact to not just the company or organization, but also to the individuals who have trusted the organization with their data.